ceph/ceph/doc/rados/operations/crush-map-edits.rst

 	   or re-weighting of an item.
 The straw bucket type allows all items to fairly “compete” against each other for replica placement through a process analogous to a draw of straws.

+        #. **Straw2**: Straw2 buckets improve Straw to correctly avoid any data
+           movement between items when neighbor weights change.

+           For example the weight of item A including adding it anew or removing it completely, there will be data movement only to or from item A.

 .. topic:: Hash